-During the 2020-2021 period, District staff continued to maintain the continuous waterlevel recorder located in the South Arm of the Lagoon, and a complete record of waterlevel readings (i.e., 15-minute intervals) was obtained.
+During WY2022, District staff continued to maintain the continuous water-level recorder located in the South Arm of the Lagoon, and a complete record of water-level readings (i.e., 15-minute intervals) was obtained.
 Staff continued to utilize the telecommunications capability established at the Lagoon gage in September 2007 to post Lagoon water-level data on to the District's website.
 These continuous water-level data are automatically plotted and posted daily on the District website under the "Carmel River Lagoon Water Levels" as an 8-day plot that shows the past week's levels.
 Staff continued to maintain the monthly lagoon level plots that are available on the District website from WY 2006 to the present.
 This allows interested parties to access the data to view historical and recent water-level trends.

 Figure II-4 shows the water surface elevation at the Carmel River Lagoon over the 2021 water year.
-The first Lagoon breach of WY 2021 occurred on January 28, 2021 during heavy precipitation.
-Prior to opening, Lagoon levels reached nearly 13 ft (NGVD29) and caused flooding at several nearby homes.
+The first Lagoon breach of WY 2022 occurred on the evening of December 16, 2021.
+Lagoon levels reached 10.76 ft (NGVD29) before breaching the county maintained pilot channel.

-Figure II-1 San Clemente Reservoir Site Daily Rainfall: Water Year 2021
+Figure II-1 San Clemente Reservoir Site Daily Rainfall: Water Year 2022